 - 30% of net taxable income (i.e. gross taxable income less allowed deductions), or

 - a definitive minimum tax of 1% to 3% on gross income obtained during the fiscal year.

-The income tax will be greater amount that results from comparing the 30% applicable to net taxable income and the definite minimum tax describe above.
+The income tax will be the greater amount that results from comparing the 30% applicable to net taxable income and the definite minimum tax described above.

 The law establishes the following exceptions to the 1% to 3% definitive minimum tax:

 - First three fiscal periods of recently incorporated entities.
 For tax purposes, the beginning of business operations is when a company generates taxable income.

 - Taxpayers whose sales prices are controlled by the government.
 In accordance to the Regulation of Law 822, these taxpayers are those engaged in the distribution of electrical power business.

 - Taxpayers that ceased operations on account of force majeure.